-Quantin Binnah is a committed child safe organisation and has zero tolerance for child abuse.
+Quantin Binnah is a committed Child Safe organisation and has zero tolerance for child abuse including a zero tolerance for racial discrimination.

 Every child and young person accessing Quantin Binnah has the right to feel safe.
-All Quantin Binnah employees, volunteers, contractors and community representatives have a responsibility to understand and activate their role in preventing, detecting, responding and reporting any suspicions of child abuse to the relevant authorities and maintaining a child safe culture.
+All Quantin Binnah employees, volunteers, contractors and community representatives have a responsibility to understand and activate their role in preventing, detecting, responding and reporting any suspicions of child abuse to the relevant authorities and maintaining a child-safe culture.